kranthikumar786/Book-My-Show/README.md

 ## Requirements gathering

-What are some questions you would ask to gather requirements?
+Here are some questions you would ask to gather requirements:

 1. Can a cinema hall have multiple screens/halls?
 2. Can a movie be shown in multiple halls?